United States Business and Industry Council

 The United States Business and Industry Council (USBIC) is an NGO lobbying on behalf of family-owned and closely held US manufacturing companies.
-It was founded in 1933.
+It was founded in 1933 as the Southern States Industrial Council, playing a major role in segregationist campaigns, before moving its headquarters to Washington D.C. in the 1980s.

 Mission

 The mission of the USBIC is "to expand our domestic economy, with particular emphasis on our manufacturing, processing, and fabricating industries, and through the resulting growth to extend a high standard of living to all Americans."